Congopycnodus: Description

 Congopycnodus was a small fish with a deep and conical occipital region of the skull.
-The holotype preserves dermosupraoccipital bone, the back of the frontal bone and the parietal bone.
+The holotype preserves a dermosuproccipital bone, the back of the frontal bone and the parietal bone.
 The frontal overhangs the eyes and appears to have been covered in long but weak ridges based on the preserved outer layer of the bone.
 The parietal, which is the hindmost bone of this region of the skull, is a large element with a broad base lacking any brush-like processes.
 The parietal narrows significantly towards the top, which helps give the occipital region its conical form.
 The single dermosuproccipital bone is built in a similar manner, broad at its base and narrowing towards the top, where it ends in a broad and flat surface.
 Its surface is covered in the same marked ridges as the frontal bone.
 The flat surface that tops the dermosuproccipital is the attachment point for the characteristic nuchal horn of Congopycnodus.
 It is straight and short, showing no signs of any spines or denticles.
 It is however covered in a series of long and thin crests which house alveoli in the grooves between them.
 This clearly sets the horn of Congopycnodus apart from those of the elasmobranch Hybodus which may be found in the same strata.

 Classification

-The conical occipital region and the size relation of its individual bones is typcal for fish of the Pycnodontomorpha.
+The conical occipital region and the size relation of its individual bones is typical for fish of the Pycnodontomorpha.
 It can further be determined that Congopycnodus was a member of the Pycnodontiformes rather than the Gyrodontiformes, as this taxon only possesses a single dermosuproccipital bone rather than two.
 The lack of brush-like processes excludes Congopycnodus from the Pycnodontidae and the presence of a horn firmly places the genus in the family Coccodontoidea, the only known horned pycnodontiforms.

 However, Congopycnodus could not be placed within any of the three families that Coccodontoidea is composed off, as the details of its anatomy differ in every case.
 Instead, it is suggested that this genus is a morphological precursor to two of the three families, specifically the Gebrayelichthyidae and the Gladiopycnodontidae.
 The former group shows an overall similar skull shape, with additional deepening and overall narrowing of the occipital region as well as having possessed longer horns that were associated with the dorsal ridge scutes or dorsal fin bones.
 Gladiopycnodontids also elongated their horns, evolving spines along its back edge while flattening the occipital region.

+In a review of freshwater pycnodont occurrences, Cawley & Kriwet (2024) noted the potential evolutionary significance of Congopycnodus, but stated that the remains were too fragmentary to even be confidently attributed to a pycnodont at all.